Pierre Aubrey, President, ShapeGrabber Inc

 Carl K. Dekker serves as the President of Met-L-Flo Inc., a growing service center for additive manufacturing in Sugar Grove, IL.
 He has been actively involved in research and product development using current technologies and innovative methods.
 Dekker has provided training and installations at Abbott Laboratories, Delphi, Motorola and numerous other locations.
 His work has been published in industry journals including Prototyping Technology, Rapid Prototyping Report, Time Compression Technologies, and the Wohlers Report (2003-8,13-14).
 A past chair of SME’s Additive Manufacturing Community, Dekker is the current chair of ASTM’s Committee F42 on Additive Manufacturing Technologies and the current chair of SME’s Direct Digital Manufacturing Tech Group.
 Dekker teaches the Rapid Technologies and Additive Manufacturing Technologies Certificate Programs and also remains active in the Bright Minds Program as a member and former co-chair.
 He holds a Master Certificate in Rapid Prototyping and is a proud recipient of the SLA Dinosaur Award.

-Abbey Delaney joined Materialise in 2012, bringing almost a decade of marketing experience with her.
-Now as the North American Marketing Manager, Abbey is responsible for developing marketing strategy, overseeing tradeshows, promoting Materialise in the social media and press, implementing promotional campaigns and growing the brand.
-Prior to joining Materialise, Abbey worked in the automotive and commercial truck market, managing projects from data analysis and market research to graphic design and corporate branding.
+Abbey Delaney joined BigRep in 2018, bringing more than 15 years of marketing experience and more than 6 years in additive.
+Now as the Marketing Manager for North America, Abbey is responsible for creating marketing strategy, developing partner marketing programs, overseeing tradeshows, implementing lead gen campaigns and growing the brand.
+Prior to joining BigRep, Abbey was with Materialise as the marketing manager and also has experience in the automotive and commercial truck market, managing projects from data analysis and market research to graphic design and corporate branding.
 Abbey holds a Bachelors and Master of Arts degree from Saginaw Valley State University.

 Boris Fritz, Retired, Northrop Grumman Aerospace